Russ76/herbie/README.md

-# Herbie_Bot will spray weeds in your lawn and not the grass!
+# Herbie_Bot will spray weeds in your lawn and not the grass

 These gallon jugs of lawn-safe herbicide with a battery-powered spray wand are now readily available and they do a good job.
 However, after spraying manually for an hour with my hand and arm starting to cramp up, I realized that my Yard_Bot (mowbot/snowbot/materialbot) could do the spraying.